Icinga/icingaweb2-module-director/doc/05-Upgrading.md

      psql -q -c "CREATE EXTENSION citext;"

-The REST API now enforces a Custom Variable's Item Type when it's a `Data List Strict` or `Data List Non Strict` property.
-Before this release, the `variables` endpoint accepted a single value or a list of values on either type of property, no matter what Item Type was configured.
-If Item Type is set to `Dynamic Array`, only a list is accepted now, otherwise only a single value is.
-A request that used to send the wrong shape and get away with it will now be rejected, check any script or integration relying on that endpoint if you use `Data List` properties.
+The `variables` endpoint enforces a Custom Variable's Item Type on a `Data List Strict` or `Data List Non Strict` property.
+If Item Type is set to `Dynamic Array`, only a list is accepted, otherwise only a single value is.
+Sending the other shape for that property is rejected.
+A `null` value for a variable that isn't attached to the object, or that Director doesn't recognize under `Custom Variables` at all, is rejected the same way a real value would be, it is never treated as a silent no-op.
+Check any script or integration relying on this endpoint against these rules if you use `Data List` properties or send `null` values.

 If you use `icingacli director migrate datafields` to move legacy Data Fields onto the new Custom Property system, note that a Data List field